List of Latvian submissions for the Academy Award for Best International Feature Film

 Latvia has submitted films for the Academy Award for Best International Feature Film (Note: Named "Best Foreign Language Film" prior to April 2019) since 1992, few months after restoring independence from the Soviet Union.
 The award is given annually by the Academy of Motion Picture Arts and Sciences to a feature-length motion picture produced outside the United States that contains primarily non-English dialogue, and was first presented at the 1956.

+As of 2026, Latvia was nominated only once, for Flow (2024) directed by Gints Zilbalodis, which won the Academy Award for Best Animated Feature.